Kudaes/ADPT/README.md

 ![Dll proxying going on.](/Images/Proxy.PNG "Dll proxying going on.")

 Finally, some binaries will terminate the process if you dont hijack the calling thread.
 To prevent them from doing so, the current thread can be hijacked by using the flag `-c`.
-In that case, the hijacked exported function won't spawn a new thread to run the payload, but instead it will be run in on the current thread, preventing it from reaching the process termination point.
+In that case, the hijacked exported function won't spawn a new thread to run the payload, but instead it will be run on the current thread, preventing it from reaching the process termination point.

 # Considerations
 Some issues may arise when trying to use this tool, but in my experience they are simple to fix or circumvent: